ssocolow/ssocolow.github.io/index.md

 I'm not sure where my life will take me, and I'm a bit stressed about that.
 Right now I think I want to build helpful technology and work with a great team.

 This blog is whatever I want it to be - just like my [youtube channel](https://www.youtube.com/channel/UCDJA92YqaUXo_2dlJkkLp4g).
+Thanks to [Jake Tae](https://jaketae.github.io/) for the design!
 My writing will contain seemingly random ideas, projects, people, cultures, sports, anything.
 Enjoy!